SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "But, why not?"
 Fluttershy asked in a questioning tone.

-"You've achieved your goal darling," Rarity Dash said.
+"You've achieved your goal, darling," Rarity Dash said.

 "What, how so?"
 Fluttershy asked.